 You are expected to talk a bit about yourself and provide a project summary.
 This is a brief description of what you are hoping to do.
 For example – work on the second draft of my YA novel in preparation for submitting to publishers, or research and develop a creative non-fiction idea about the architecture of rural Australia.

 Here, the assessors are looking for evidence that you know what you are doing and you can explain it.
 So talk about your artistic ambition – what’s driving you, why are you doing it, what are you excited about?
-And dense, academic jargon is discouraged, which was a bit of a revelation to me.
+And dense, academic jargon is discouraged, which was a revelation to me.

 Timeline: Think about how long you’d like to work on your project for.
 Maybe six months for a second draft?
 So you’d write June to December – working on a draft.

 Budget: Look at how much you need to live on.
 Let’s say $600 a week.
-Then assume you also do some freelance writing or have a part-time job in a bookshop or something, and take off $200 a week.
+Then assume you also do some freelance writing or have a part-time job in a bookshop or babysitting or something, and take off $200 a week.
 So $400 a week, times 26 for half a year to write your first draft is…. $10,400 please.

 These figures are rough guidelines, but the message was to be realistic about how much money you’ll ask for.
 Including other income in kind brings you up to your total amount you need to live on, and the impression I got was that having some part-time work was a good thing.